gu-gridh/multimodal-viewer/README.md

 # Saint Sophia
 A Node.js application built with Express for visualizing and interacting with meshes, pointclouds, and IIIF images.
-It uses the 3DHOP, Potree, Relight, and Openseadragon libraries.
+It uses the 3DHOP, Potree, Relight, OpenLime, and Openseadragon libraries.

 ## Table of Contents
 - [Getting Started](#getting-started)